SineadMorris/ushr/README.md

 Author and Contributors
 -----------------------

-Sinead E Morris (author and maintainer), Luise Dziobek-Garrett (contributer) and Andrew J Yates (contributer).
+Sinead E Morris (author and maintainer), Luise Dziobek-Garrett (contributor) and Andrew J Yates (contributor).

 Citing this package
 -------------------